caoilte/build-monitor/README.md

 very easy to overwhelm and so this project uses Akka to limit and prioritise messages to it and to schedule regular Karotz API token token refresh calls.

+The Monitor relies on the Build Bunny being on the same network as the build monitor because unlike all other Karotz build bunny build monitors it uses the local wire API instead of the web facing REST API.
+It does this because the web facing REST API is patchy like a one eyed pirate.
+Connecting directly to the device is much more reliable.
+The downside is that depending on your wifi network, you may need to buy an butt adaptor that can link your bunny into your wired network.

-It is currently built on Play 2.0 because that was quick to setup and may allow the project to be used as a dashboard at a later date.
+The Build Monitor project is currently built on Play 2.0 because that was quick to setup, deploy and may allow the project to be used as a dashboard at a later date.

 Setup
 -----